CoEDL/voyages/pracs/1-colab.md

 pandas.read_csv(file_path)
 ```

-The code load the Pandas Python module.
-Pandas is a data manipulation tool.
+The code load the `Pandas` data manipulation tool.
 In this example, we aren't doing any data manipulation, we use it to read and display the CSV data.
+Next, the `drive` module is imported. `drive.mount` then authenticates your Google Drive account and mounts the folder, making it accessible in the Colab file system at `/content/drive` path.
+File_path is the path to the CSV file, which is read (and displayed) by pandas.

+This technique can be used to access files that are already in your Google Drive, by replacing the `file_path` URL.

+> TIP: You don't need to explicitly `print()` things in Colab.
+It will display the output of the last line in the code cell.

 # Plotting